Who Is Gene Simmons?

 Chaim's mother began raising him alone, and the family continued struggling in poverty.
 Flora found work in a coffee shop, and often left Chaim in the care of babysitters.
 As a result, he quickly became fluent in Turkish, Hungarian, Hebrew and Spanish, in order to communicate with caregivers.

 In 1958, when Chaim was eight years old, he and his mother immigrated to New York to live with relatives in Flushing, Queens.
-After entering the country, Chaim changed his name to Gene, because it was easier to pronounce, and took his mother's surname of Klein.
-Gene quickly learned English through comic books and television, and entered the Hasidic theological seminary, called yeshiva, at the age of nine.
+After entering the country, Chaim changed his name to Gene because it was easier to pronounce, and took his mother's surname of Klein.
+He quickly learned English through comic books and television and entered the Hasidic theological seminary, called yeshiva, at the age of nine.
 He studied rigorously while his mother worked at a button factory in Williamsburg, Brooklyn.

 Interest in Music